billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

   directing influence over devices ({{?RFC7326}}).
 : This control can span a network or a subset of it.

-Energy Efficiency Management:
-: Refer to a set of processes used to discover a inventory of capabilities, use specific metrics to monitor, report and assess energy consumption of the network, and control the use of available energy in an optimized manner in the network to ensure that the network and network-attached devices use energy in a resource conserved manner and at low cost for the nature of the application and the cost constraints of the organization while achieving the network’s functional and performance requirements by improving overall network utilization.

-Energy Efficiency Observability:
-Is a part of Energy Efficiency Management that deals with collecting, reporting or reading metrics information from devices and evaluating the effectiveness of energy-aware policies to aid in Energy Efficiency Management.

-Energy Efficiency Control:
-Is a part of Energy Efficiency Management that deals with directing influence over devices.

 Energy Efficiency:
 : Refers to provide a useful output with as little energy as possible, eliminating energy waste.
 Switching to more efficient power supplies